 Mantra for this step: find trustworthy people and then trust their opinions!

 Now its time to look at a lot of photos and have some feelings about them!

 Take a look at the websites and Instagram accounts for your lists.
 Are there photos that draw you in, do you like the way they tell stories in general?

 Imagine yourself and your partner in those images – would you feel natural in those poses?
 Strike any off the list that don’t feel like your vibe.

 Mantra for this step: A professional photographer captures great images of the people and locations regardless of any other factors.

 Most photographers will want to set up a phone call or meet in person to get to know you better, so perhaps start with your top 3 to get more information.

-Before you get caught in the swirl of info, go back to step 2 and have a good talk about your budget and what is important to you.
+Before you get caught in the swirl of info, have a good talk about your budget and what is important to you and your partner.
 You don’t want a photographer who can’t meet your budget, and you don’t want to waste the time of photographers if you don’t want to extend your budget.